aws/aws-fpga/hdk/docs/clspec_013.md

 A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell.
-If the time-out error happens on a read, the Shell will return 0xDEADBEEF data back to the instance.
+If the time-out error happens on a read, the Shell will return `0xDEADBEEF` data back to the instance.
 This error is reported to the Management functions.

 Note in future revisions this interface will support larger burst sizes (up to the Maximum Payload Size).

-### AXI-4 for outbound PCIe transactions (CL is master, Shell is slave)
+### AXI-4 for Outbound PCIe Transactions (CL is master, Shell is slave)

 This is a 512-bit wide AXI-4 Interface for the CL to master cycles to the PCIe bus.
 This is used, for example, to DMA data to/from instance